naman14310/Interview_Prep/Coding Notes/String/String Tricks.md

 <br>

 ### 5. Count minimum swap to make string palindrome
 Given a string s, the task is to find out the minimum no of adjacent swaps required to make string s palindrome.
-If it is not possible, then return -1.
+If not possible, return -1.

 Input: aabcb